cloudflare/cloudflare-docs/products/cloudflare-one/src/content/setup/index.md

 3. Complete your onboarding by selecting a subscription plan and entering your payment details.
 If you chose the **Teams Free plan**, please note this step is still needed, but you won’t be charged.

 4. Welcome to the Cloudflare for Teams dashboard!
 Your account has been created.
-You can now explore a list of one-click actions we've designed to help you kickstart your experience with Teams.
+You can now explore a list of one-click actions we have designed to help you kickstart your experience with Teams.

     ![Cloudflare for Teams Dashboard Home](../static/documentation/quickstart/quickstart.png)